shivannis/xandr-docs-public/xandr-docs/articles/monetize/targeted-learn.md

 ## If an advertiser has no data

 When a new campaign is started under an advertiser with no historical data to leverage, the optimization engine determines the average bid on each venue and use this data to start winning impressions.
-Once the advertiser has 3 success events, the engine begins to leverage historical information to calculate learn bids.
+Once the advertiser has three success events, the engine begins to leverage historical information to calculate learn bids.

 ## Related topics